 HDCAM SR Tapes should be 24fps in a progressive format (P / Psf).
 They should start with at least 30 seconds of bars and tone (at -20db) with picture starting on 10:00:00:00 / 01:00:00:00.
 Other formats can be accepted but they may need to be converted first resulting in additional costs.

-If picture is submitted interlaced, we may have to de-interlace the picture before we begin.
+If picture is submitted interlaced, we may have to de-interlace it before we begin.
 Sometimes broadcast tapes may be in a progressive format but the end credits may be interlaced.
 Please check that the entire film, including any logos, graphics and credits are progressive.
 De-interlacing will result in additional charges and possible quality loss.

 Please note that it is not necessary to break the film into reels.
 We are happy to accept films in reels.
 But reel breaks, if required, will normally be added by us (usually every 20 minutes).
 Unlike film reels, breaks in digital prints do not cause any visual or audible artefacting on playback.Hard Drives: